Xiddler/PORTABLE_ENV/dotfiles/cheat/vim.md

                    (with or without :set spell) try it - z=spelling

 # MACROS

- In Insert mode Ctrl-R <letter>   put the contents of register <letter> into the buffer; useful for making re-usable functions or editing macros.
+In Insert mode Ctrl-R letter   put the contents of register <letter> into the buffer; useful for making re-usable functions or editing macros.

 # SESSIONS

 Open file where you left off
 mksess! and open with vim -S
  To go to the same place you were in a document after closing, use vim sessions.
 You issue a ":mksess!" and vim will drop a Session.vim file in your current directory.
 This will store all the docs you had open and where you were in them.
 Then when you start vim, do "vim -S" to take you back to exactly where you were.
 Not sure about the above.
 I have an alias vx which opens a file called scratch.md and I add :mksession! to allow me to return to the position on opening

+## Example

+->% cd ~/TESTING/vim_buffers_tabs
+->% ls
+aaa.txt
+bbb.txt
+ccc.txt
+->% vim ./aaa.txt
+:e bbb.txt             open bbb.txt in a new buffer
+:e ccc.txt             open ccc.txt in a new buffer :mksess!               this will create the file Session.vim in the current file :wqall
+Now to open all the files:
+->% vim -S Session.vim

+# Open multiple buffers

+->% cat ./list_files
+aaa.txt
+bbb.txt
+ccc.txt
+ddd.txt
+->% vim $(cat ./list_files)
+This will open all the files listed in list_files in buffers - handy for projects maybe

 # INFO
  To display file data - for word count etc.